SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-storage.md

 <ViewDashboards/>

-### Azure Storage - Overview
+### Overview

-The **Azure Storage Overview** dashboard provides insights into transactions by storage account, storage type, and API name.
+The **Azure Storage - Overview** dashboard provides insights into transactions by storage account, storage type, and API name.

 Use this dashboard to:
-    * Monitor Availability by storage account
+    * Monitor Availability by storage account.
-    * Monitor Errors by storage account
+    * Monitor Errors by storage account.
-    * View Total Ingress by storage account
+    * View Total Ingress by storage account.
-    * View Total Egress by storage account
+    * View Total Egress by storage account.
-    * View Max Success E2E Latency
+    * View Max Success E2E Latency.
-    * View Max Success Server Latency
+    * View Max Success Server Latency.
     * View transactions by storage account.

 <img src={useBaseUrl('img/integrations/microsoft-azure/Azure-Storage-Overview.png')} alt="Azure Storage Overview dashboard" style={{border: '1px solid gray'}} width="800" />

-### Azure Storage - Access
+### Access

-The **Azure Storage Access** dashboard provides insights into transactions by location, TLS version also it shows distribution by user agent and identity type.
+The **Azure Storage - Access** dashboard provides insights into transactions by location, TLS version also it shows distribution by user agent and identity type.

 Use this dashboard to:
     * View transactions by location.